 By Milda Urban, Summersalt Yoga founder

 The right nutrition is one of the key elements to keep your yoga exercise and experience complete and the most fulfilling.
-In this blog post we want to share a little part of the yoga nutrition philosophy and principles.
+Learn more about yoga nutrition philosophy and principles.

 The first and main principle of yoga is moderation.
 Secondly, it’s the right choice of your produce and food products.
 Yogis tell us that we are what we eat and that the food is important not to our physical, but also to our mental state and health.

-A light body is the key to the demanding yoga poses and the mind that has gotten positive energy allows concentration for meditation.
+A light body is a key to the demanding yoga poses and the mind that has gotten positive energy allows concentration for meditation.

 When you eat the food full of energy, the food that is not polluted, you are able to positively impact your physical and mental state and reach the harmony.